Cart

 “Right now, the puddle you see near my house may look bad, but during the monsoon, the whole place gets flooded,” says S. Stella (45), a domestic help.
 “Even our houses aren’t spared.”

 The residents also complain about the quality of the facilities that the government provides them.
 “There is one 3,000-litre tank for around 38 families, but it is never filled,” says J. Kamakshi (52), a bajji seller living close to the Perungudi station.
-“The corporation fills it infrequently and we end up spending around Rs.
-50 on making phone calls to them itself.
-The water they give also is not of good quality.”
+“The corporation fills it infrequently, and we end up spending around Rs.
+Fifty on making phone calls to them itself.
+The water they give also is not of superior quality.”

 Residents say that no drainage system and the unpaved roads here not only make it difficult for them to commute out of the slum, but also leaves them susceptible to many diseases.